It's a simple story about using the unique power of equine therapy

 My journey began as a second grader, physically caring for my bedridden

-unflappable zest for life versus feeling victimized
+with her unflappable zest for life versus feeling victimized

 or defeated by it.